narumii/Deobfuscator/README.md

 3. In this class edit the deobfuscator configuration
     - `inputJar` - Your obfuscated jar file that you placed in step 1
     - `transformers` - Pick transformers that you want to run.
 You can find them in [`deobfuscator-transformers`](./deobfuscator-transformers) module.
 4. Run this class manually from your IDE.
-You must use pre-configured IntelliJ task named `Bootstrap` that we created OR append `-Djava.security.manager -Djava.security.policy=./security-policy.txt` to the java command's VM options.
+You MUST use our pre-configured IntelliJ task named `Bootstrap` OR append `-Djava.security.manager -Djava.security.policy=./security-policy.txt` to the java command's VM options.

 ![tak](./assets/run-deobfuscator.gif)